orkungursel/grunt-phpclassmap/README.md

 Where to write the classmap file to.

-#### options.filter
+#### options.map
 Type: `Function`
+Default value: none

-Function which filters the entry inside the destination classmap file.
+Function which maps the entry inside the destination classmap file.
 The function recieves a item object which in turn has the following properties:

 * absolute_path (absolute path to the object)
 * relative_path (relative path to the object, which is the absolute_path without the basedir option)
 * name (name of the object)
 * type (class, interface, trait)

+**IMPORTANT** The function should return the resulting item

+#### options.filter
+Type: `Function`
+Default value: none

+Function which can be used to filter out unwanted items for the classmap.

 ### Usage Examples